christophertacon/Blog/tools-pelican/content/text-editors-sublime/Sublime-is-sublime.rst

 The red numbers on the image are described below:

 1. The taskbar.
 Here you should be able to access all the options for ST2.
 It is worth noting that all the menus/options are also accessible via the *Command Palette* which will be introduced later.
 2. File tabs.
 Along this bar will be all the open files in that window/pane.
-You can either navigate through them by clicking on them or use the keys [kb:alt] + [kb:#] to move the # file (where # is the number of the file from the left).
+You can either navigate through them by clicking on them or use the keys [kb:alt] + [kb:#] to move to the # file (where # is the number of the file from the left).
 3. Overview pane (minimap).
 As you populate your file this will give you a zoomed-out view which can be useful for navigating through large files.
 4. File syntax.
 This shows you what the syntax the file is being displayed in.
 ST2 will automatically select a syntax based on the file extension (e.g. if the file is .py then ST2 will choose Python).
 However if you want to change this then you can click on the writing and select your required syntax from the list.
 This is also achievable through the *Command Palette*.